jumoel/bitbucket-enforcer/README.md

 `-defaults-enforced` to the comment field of the repository so the repository won't be changed again.

-Plans to support:
+`bitbucket-enforcer` is not destructive, so it won't remove "extra" data, such as deploy keys that are present in the repository settings but not in the policy file.

+## Planned Features

   - [X] Landing page
   - [ ] Access management
   - [ ] Branch management
-  - [X] Deployment keys (ensures presence of keys the defined content, potentially recreating to enforce names)
+  - [X] Deployment keys
   - [ ] Hooks
   - [ ] Issue tracker settings
   - [?]
 Overriding enforcement type